lushbough/PokemonGame-Java-2D/README.md

 ## Student Name  : William Lushbough
 ## Student ID    : 920631410
+## Description   : This is a 2D platformer tile map game made with LibGDX and Intellij, along with Tiled game map editor.
+It aims to mimic the Gameboy Pokemon games.
+The catching Pokemon and battling phases are currently handled through JOptionalPanel but will soon be handled by LibGDX's Dialog class.

 ## How to Run : double click .jar file in jar folder or
         open "csc413-secondgame-whereswul" in terminal